 In the super world, the study of symmetric superspaces is of interest.
 The representation theory of the space of functions as well as the algebra of invariant differential operators has been studied in recent years (see e.g. \cite{sahi2016capelli}, \cite{alldridge2012harish},\cite{alldridge2015spherical},\cite{sergeev2017symmetric},\cite{sahi2018capelli}).
 In \cite{sahi2018capelli}, the authors associate to each simple Jordan superalgebra $J$ a supersymmetric pair $(\g,\k)$ via the TKK construction.
 The vector superspace $J$ inherits a $\g$-action making it a simple spherical $\g$-module, and the symmetric superspace $G/K$ is realized as an open $G$-orbit.
 This motivates the study of the space $J$, which is a spherical irreducible representation, and the authors describe the representation of the algebra of functions as well as the invariant differential operators.

 In this work, we provide more examples of superspaces which can be thought of as analogues of multiplicity-free representations in the super setting.
-In future work, we will expand on the notion of spherical supervarieties and develop connections to representation theory.
+In \cite{sherman2019sphericalsupervar}, we expand on the notion of spherical supervarieties and develop connections to representation theory.